alialib/alia/docs/the-basics/introduction.rst

 physics simulation.

 These functions are designed to be reinvoked as the state changes.
 Each time they're invoked, they declare what the application looks like **at that point in time** and **for that particular application state**.
 In our example, every time you type into the input box, the ``name`` state changes and ``do_greeting_ui`` is reinvoked to decide what the new UI looks like.
-Every time, it decides to show the input box that allows you to edit ``name``, and sometimes it decides to show a greeting as well.
+Every time, it decides to show a message asking for your name and the input box that allows you answer, and sometimes it decides to show a greeting as well.

 alia's Role
 -----------